pepkit/pephub/web/README.md

 The `User` interface declares the types of the returned User JSON blob so that subsuquent calls to `fetchUser` get some nice type checking and auto-complete features.
 While TypeScript can be a bit daunting at first, it is well worth the effort and makes writing JavaScript much more enjoyable.

 ### `react-router`
 `react-router` is a library that allows us to declaratively define the routes of our application.
-Using `react-router`, we can define sroute like this:
+Using `react-router`, we can define routes like this:

 ```typescript
 const router = createBrowserRouter([